 There are many forms of drama that the students explore such as mime, improvisation, role plays, puppet plays and masked drama.

-Students perform productions at the end of each term.
+Productions are performed at the end of each semester.

-We are currently working towards putting on a whole school production in the future so that families can attend and witness the incredible talent that we have at Eastern Ranges School.
+We have showcased “walkabout” a junior school production and “Around the World” a secondary school production.
+Families have attended and witnessed the incredible talent that we have at Eastern Ranges School.

 The Classroom Music Program is a new program to the school in 2017.
 In the current model, all students in the school are involved in the music program throughout the school year.
 This might be in the form of formal classes or extra curricula activities.